jakeberg/resume/RESUME_NEW.md

 - Worked closely with product owner of multiple SASS products to develop and architect multiple programs and applications ensuring user management, resource management, authentication to products.
 - Developed CloudFormation templates to automate ECS service deployments and resource provisioning.
 - Automated secret rotation and access management using AWS Secrets Manager within IaC templates.
-- Used Jest to ensure robust test coverage for the Next.js application, particularly for multilingual support.
+- Used Jest to ensure end to end test coverage for the Next.js application, particularly for multilingual support.
 - Designed robust database design and GraphQL API that used Dataloader for cached querying to SQL database.
 - Created pagination mechanism via GraphQL for paging through large DB queries.
 - Simplified user access setup in Graphql API by creating user context class that checks the users token as well as the indicators as to whether the call came from an internal app.